jiayi9/cp/README.md

-# cp
+# CP for Job Shop Problems
-Learn CP with google ORTools
+Examples of basic elements of general scheduling with OR-Tools CP-SAT